LogansZeroes/Guessing-Game-Part-2/README.md

 New update now has 2 CSS files- bootstrap and a custom one.

 Images added for background and success overlay.
+Taken from Wikimedia Commons.